luapower/luapower-all/nw.md

 Event: window size/position is about to change.
 The `rect` arg is a table with the fields _x, y, w, h_.
-Change these values in the table to affect the window's final size and position (and optionally return `true` to stop calling the following event handlers).
+Change these values in the table to affect the window's final size and position.

 __NOTE:__ This event does not fire in Linux.